jtagaca/jtagaca/README.md

 </p>

 <p>
-:work: This year, I am a member of the software engineering club at my university and the Microsoft Learn Student Ambassador Program.
+:people_holding_hands: This year, I am a member of the software engineering club at my university and the Microsoft Learn Student Ambassador Program.
 </p>
 <p>